-The College consults with the staff through staff forums providing employees with information on matters of concern to them.
-Key performance indicators are produced and shared with the College Management Team and with members of the staff forum enabling employee participation in the performance of the College.
+The College consults with staff, providing employees with information on matters of concern to them.
+Key performance indicators are produced and shared with the College Management Team.
+Communication with staff takes a variety of forms, including open meetings on a termly basis for all staff, regular management meetings, and an 'all staff' email is produced weekly.